-7 Business Intelligence Buzzwords to Know for 2022
+7 Corporate & Business Intelligence Buzzwords to Know for 2022

 These emerging trends in business intelligence are going to change how business is done.
 Though they will not be an overnight game-changer, their impact is imminent.
 It is therefore essential that you keep an eye on these seven buzzwords in 2022.

-Predictive analytics entails extracting information from existing data sets in order to predict future probabilities.
+Predictive analytics is one of the most talked-about trends and buzzwords.
+It entails extracting information from existing data sets in order to predict future probabilities.
 It’s used by several businesses and organizations, regardless of type and size, and it has proven to be quite effective.

 The Predictive Analytics market is projected to reach $10.95 billion by 2022, with a compounded annual growth rate of 21% between 2016 and 2022.

-When applied to business, it analyzes current data and historical facts to understand customers, products, and partners better.
+When this buzzword is applied to business, it analyzes current data and historical facts to understand customers, products, and partners better.
 It helps to identify potential risks and opportunities for a company.

 Organizations can also use predictive analytics models to entice, retain, and nurture their most valued customers.

-Diagnostic analytics is another common business analytics buzzword.
+Diagnostic analytics is another common business intelligence buzzword.
 It’s a form of advanced analytics.
 It examines data to know why something happened.
 It also looks for valuable insights.

 Descriptive analytics, which is usually the initial step in most companies’ data analysis, is a simpler process that describes the facts of what has already happened.